kelbert2/JavaNuggets/Java.md

 You're not supposed to return a parameterized varargs array, which will be type Object[] regardless of `method(T... elements)` T.

 # Memory Leaks
-When objects are no longer bein used by the application but the Garbage Collector can't remove them from working memory, as they are still being referenced.
+When objects are no longer being used by the application but the Garbage Collector can't remove them from working memory, as they are still being referenced.
+Could also be due to lots of temporary, large, memory-hogging objects.

 OutOfMemoryError.